cvghivebrain/HiveView/README.md

 * PFF2 - failed on sample from http://fileformats.archiveteam.org/wiki/PFF2
 * GNU Unifont HEX - failed on most samples from http://fileformats.archiveteam.org/wiki/HEX_(Unifont)
 * VGA font - no samples
+* ADF - failed on some samples from https://telparia.com/fileFormatSamples/archive/adfOFS/
+* Apple II disk image - no samples
+* Apple Partition Map - toast format not supported
+* AppleSingle/AppleDouble - no samples
+* ar001 - no samples
+* ARC - tricky detection; most files don't end with $1A00 as they should
+* ArcMac - no samples
+* ARX - no samples